commercionetwork/borsellino/README.md

 - Having an Android or iOS emulator setup (alternatively, an Android or iOS physical device connected to your pc).

 **Note**.
-For Android-based systems, the application will only work on devices running Android Lollipop (API 21) or later.
+For Android-based systems, the application will only work on devices running Android 4.3 (API 18) or later.

 ### Setup
 **1**.
 Switch to the master branch of Flutter by running: